FrancoGL20/francogl20/README.md

 </br>
 </br>

-#### Puedes apoyar mi trabajo haciendo "☆ Star" en el repo o nominarme a "GitHub Star". ¡Gracias
+#### You can support my work by doing "☆ Star" in the repo or nominate me for "GitHub Star".
+Thank you

 [![GitHub Star](https://img.shields.io/badge/GitHub-Nominar_a_star-yellow?style=for-the-badge&logo=github&logoColor=white&labelColor=101010)](https://stars.github.com/nominate/)